alinnman/celestial-navigation/APPDOC.md

 * Protocol : TCP
 * Direction : Input

-If the presented ip address is "No network connection" the you need to connect your phone/tablet to the Wi-Fi where your plotting device is connected.
+If the presented ip address is "No network connection" then you need to connect your phone/tablet to the Wi-Fi where your plotting device is connected.

-NOTE: This allows for use (mapping) in scenarios where you lack internet connection!
+NOTE: This allows for use (detailed mapping) in scenarios where you lack internet connection!

 ### Using a Mobile Hotspot <a name="hotspot"></a>